Skip to content

 It’s important to include a little bit of all of the above.

-In order to optimize cities and inform decision making, data is required.
+In order to optimise cities and inform decision making, data is required.
 In order to collect data, you need an appropriate digital backbone with sensors and high-bandwidth low-latency connectivity.

 Governments and city authorities are in a good position to plan and execute on infrastructure projects.
 They can provision not only physical infrastructure but also the digital backbone needed to make a city smart (e.g. 5G connectivity, various types of sensing technologies, etc).